-SBI Cuts MCLR-Based Lending Rates By 5 Basis Points Across Tenors
+SBI Cuts Marginal Cost Of Fund-Based Lending Rate By Up To 15 Basis Points Across Tenors

-The country's largest lender State Bank of India on Friday announced a 5 basis points reduction in its marginal cost of fund-based lending rates across tenors from Feb.
-10.
+The country's largest lender State Bank of India on Wednesday said it has reduced its marginal cost of fund-based lending rate by up to 15 basis points across various tenors, effective March 10.

-This is the ninth consecutive cut in MCLR by the bank in the current fiscal.
+This is 10th consecutive cut in MCLR by the bank in the current fiscal.

 Overnight and one-month MCLRs have been reduced by 15 basis points to 7.45 percent each.
 Three-month MCLR has been revised to 7.50 percent from 7.65 percent.